agkozak/agkozak-zsh-prompt/README.md

 <details>
   <summary>Here are the latest features and updates.</summary>

+- v3.11.1
+    + Bug fix: The background jobs indicator was not updating immediately when a job ended.
+The prompt now uses the native Zsh `%j` escape to fetch the number of background jobs.
+Please update your custom prompts accordingly; the examples below have all been updated.
 - v3.11.0
     + Added a background jobs indicator (props to [@crai0](https://github.com/crai0/)).
     + The `usr1` async method is used preferred whenever possible, as it reduces command lag considerably (props to [@romkatv](https://github.com/romkatv/) for sharing [his benchmarking system](https://github.com/romkatv/zsh-bench)).